hhoo2/Password-Manager/README.md

 - **Password Storage:** Save website details, email or username, and passwords securely.
 The information is stored in a text file for future reference.

+- **Search for Passwords:** Easily search for saved passwords using the website name or email/username.

 - **Clipboard Integration:** You can easily copy generated passwords to your clipboard, making it convenient to use them for account registration or login.

 ## Getting Started